 Models for business interactions typically assume sequences of peer-to-peer message exchanges, both request-response and one-way, within stateful, long-running interactions involving two or more parties.
 To define such business interactions, a formal description of the message exchange protocols used by business processes in their interactions is needed.
 An Abstract Process may be used to describe observable message exchange behavior of each of the parties involved, without revealing their internal implementation.
 There are two good reasons to separate the public aspects of business process behavior from internal or private aspects.
-One is that businesses obviously do not want to reveal all their internal decision making and data management to their business partners.
-The other is that, even where this is not the case, separating public from private process provides the freedom to change private aspects of the process implementation without affecting the observable behavior.
+One is that businesses obviously do not want to reveal all their internal decision making and data management to their business process provides the freedom to change private aspects of the process implementation without affecting the observable behavior.
 Observable behavior must clearly be described in a platform independent manner and captures behavioral aspects that may have cross enterprise business significance.